MarkSian/Nuzlocke-Tracker-Frontend/README.md

     https://axios-http.com/docs/interceptors
     c.
 Use interceptors before each request to check for a JWT token:`Bearer ${token}`; so it is associated to the authorization header if applicable.
 6. Test Login and Register Page
+** cookie-parser was used to so that the token is not viewable in the local storage.

 # Phase 2:
 ## Tracker building